ErpNetDocs/dev/domain-api/data-sync/optimistic-locking.md

 >> [!note]
 >> It is the decision of the app to provide Object version when updating the entity.
->> If Object version is not provided, the system would not perform the optimistic locking checking.
+>> If Object version is not provided, the system would not perform the optimistic locking check.